garjust/chessv2/src/chess/README.md

 ## TODO

 - Remove new Array(<size>) since it makes a sparse array.
-- Pre-compute SquareControl for all rays/moves so that objects are not created when assembling sets of SquareControls
-- Refactor "Move" types to be subsets of each other for duck typing
 - Pack castling availabiltiy into integer as a first foray into bit packing
   - move execution creates 3 objects for this every move